 References: S.Buhner’s books (i.e “Healing Lyme”, “Herbal Antibiotics”, etc.), + handout Lyme Bastyr University 2017.
 The below references with the kind permission from klinghardt Institute.
 We borrow much of the literature from my work with autistic children.
 Research on autism has been well funded in recent years – because of pressure from parents, not because of government willingness to change course.
 However, to date there has been no such funding for Lyme-related research, other than finding a marketable, patentable antibiotic that can be sold for high profits.
 We realized that the same environmental factors that contribute to autism are the ones also responsible for the severity of Lyme related symptoms.
 The successful treatment options for autism also work for the most severe cases of Lyme.
 For the truly biological treatment of Lyme we borrow insights gained painfully from the treatment experience gained in the Autism epidemic.

-:
+Bee Venom Therapy:

+Bee venom has been my personal favourite treatment that has kept me and many of my patients alive through many health challenges, including all stages of Lyme with many immunological, neurological and orthopaedic issues.

+Socarras, Kayla M., Sapi, E. et al. "Antimicrobial Activity of Bee Venom and Melittin against Borrelia burgdorferi."
+Antibiotics 6.4 (2017): 31.
+Abstract: Lyme disease is a tick-borne, multi-systemic disease, caused by the bacterium Borrelia burgdorferi.
+Though antibiotics are used as a primary treatment, relapse often occurs after the discontinuation of antimicrobial agents.
+The reason for relapse remains unknown, however previous studies suggest the possible presence of antibiotic resistant Borrelia round bodies, persisters and attached biofilm forms.
+Thus, there is an urgent need to find antimicrobial agents suitable to eliminate all known forms of B. burgorferi.
+In this study, natural antimicrobial agents such as Apis mellifera venom and a known component, melittin, were tested using SYBR Green I/PI, direct cell counting, biofilm assays combined with LIVE/DEAD and atomic force microscopy methods.
+The obtained results were compared to standalone and combinations of antibiotics such as Doxycycline, Cefoperazone, Daptomycin, which were recently found to be effective against Borrelia persisters.
+Our findings showed that both bee venom and melittin had significant effects on all the tested forms of B. burgdorferi.
+In contrast, the control antibiotics when used individually or even in combinations had limited effects on the attached biofilm form.
+These findings strongly suggest that whole bee venom or melittin could be effective antimicrobial agents for B. burgdorferi; however, further research is necessary to evaluate their effectiveness in vivo, as well as their safe and effective delivery method for their therapeutic use.

+Keywords: Lyme disease; bee venom; melittin; biofilms; persisters; antibiotic resistance

 Bee Venom Therapy for Chronic Pain: D Klinghardt, J. of Neurol and Orthop.
 Med and Surg., Vol. 11, Issue 9, Oct 1990, pp. 195-197